wanaxel/wanaxel/README.md

 ##
 <div align="center">
-im Axel new in programming, i use linux only and love to learn everything
+im Axel new in programming, i use arch btw and love to learn everything
 </div>